SystemsApproach/ops/provision.rst

 infrastructure like that shown in :numref:`Figure %s
 <fig-cable_plan>`, but *zero-touch* is a high bar.
 To illustrate, the
-bootstrapping steps needed to complete provisioning for our example deployment currently include:
+bootstrapping steps needed to complete provisioning for our example deployment include:

 * Configure the Management Switch to know the set of VLANs being used.

 * Configure the Management Server so it boots from a provided USB key.

-* Run Ansible roles and playbooks needed to complete configuration onto the Management Server.
+* Run Ansible playbooks needed to complete configuration onto the Management Server.

 * Configure the Compute Servers so they boot from the Management